Romania has no less than 30 national parks with acres and acres of old-growth forest treasures waiting for you to explore during your trip to Romania.

 The closest city and main access point is the city of Tulcea.
 From here you’ll have to rent a boat (and driver) to visit the Delta since there’s no other way to navigate the canals.
 And because boats ride slow in this nature reserve, travel times are also considerable and that’s why you need more time to visit this region, ideally 2-3 full days.

-As you can see, there’s much to explore and to do, and I hope I was able to get you excited about planning your trip to Romania.
+As you can see, there’s much to explore and do, and I hope I was able to get you excited about planning your trip to Romania.
 Don’t hesitate to contact us if you need any help, that’s what we’re here for!

 Your Romanian Friend,